siderolabs/talos/website/content/v1.2/reference/configuration.md

 |`features` |<a href="#featuresconfig">FeaturesConfig</a> |Features describe individual Talos features that can be switched on or off. <details><summary>Show example(s)</summary>{{< highlight yaml >}}
 features:
     rbac: true # Enable role-based access control (RBAC).

+    # # Configure Talos API access from Kubernetes pods.
+    # kubernetesTalosAPIAccess:
+    #     enabled: true # Enable Talos API access from Kubernetes pods.
+    #     # The list of Talos API roles which can be granted for access from Kubernetes pods.
+    #     allowedRoles:
+    #         - os:reader
+    #     # The list of Kubernetes namespaces Talos API access is available from.
+    #     allowedKubernetesNamespaces:
+    #         - kube-system
 {{< /highlight >}}</details> | |
 |`udev` |<a href="#udevconfig">UdevConfig</a> |Configures the udev system. <details><summary>Show example(s)</summary>{{< highlight yaml >}}
 udev: